motion/orbit/notes/write.md

 - but they are also likely undervalued/underexplored
 - and its a lost value in modern society due to MVP-culture
   - requires leonardo da vinci / steve jobs "many-talented execution"

+---

+# The Metagame is the Game

+Or monetizing monetizing.

+- see game dev: Star citizen, Citybound, "how to spend 7 years building a game"
+- see kickstarter: long ongoing campaigns, re-raising etc
+- see crypto: ico's raising on just having good updates and seeming legit